robinrendle/robinrendle.com/_posts/2019-07-24-the-success-of-many-days.md

 ---
 title: The Success of Many Days
 date: 2019-07-24 11:26:59
 city: San Francisco
 country: California
+tags:
+  - featured
 extract: And the result of 3 years of refactoring.
 ---

 Not only is today my birthday but it also marks [the launch of the Gusto brand refresh](https://gusto.com/company-news/gusto-brand-refresh): we’ve shipped a new website and we’ve redesigned the Gusto web app experience that lets hundreds of thousands of companies run payroll each month.

 I reckon all this work has led to something..._outstanding_.
 Screenshots of the UI don’t really do the work justice though as it’s only when you open up the app and use it that you’ll feel things are significantly faster and much easier to read.
 And in complete earnestness I think this is the best project I’ve ever worked on.